RikenSugitaLab/MLMM-Potential/README.md

 # Usage
 **training**: shown in run_traning.sh (more details can be found in website of pytorch lightning)
 **simulation**: copy server folder into working directory and put mlmm package into server folder.
 Then run simulation according to run.sh

+# Notes
+For the time being, the validate and predict function can't not be used.
+To generate prediction of any conformation, please store it into dcd format and use energy_analysis module in genesis to get the prediction.